Healing conversations are an art form in peril of being lost to our busy lives.

 - Were there times when you were worried about any of your family members?
 Why were you worried?
 How were these concerns handled?

-- What qualities do you bring to your family that is special or unique?
+- What qualities do you bring to your family that are special or unique?

 - Were there any special activities that you did together?